bearsunday/bearsunday.github.io/manuals/1.0/en/module.md

  * [Matcher::logicalAnd](https://github.com/ray-di/Ray.Aop/blob/develop-2/src/MatcherInterface.php#L51) - AND
  * [Matcher::logicalNot](https://github.com/ray-di/Ray.Aop/blob/develop-2/src/MatcherInterface.php#L58) - NOT

-We can receive `MethodInvocation` object in`invoke`.
+We can receive a `MethodInvocation` object in`invoke` method.
 Decorating the configured instances so some logic can be run before or after any of their methods.

 {% highlight php %}
 <?php